-In 2015, Matthew graduated in Mathematics and Statistics from Nottingham, and, in 2017, he completed a Masters in Medical Statistics at the London School of Hygiene and Tropical Medicine (LSHTM).
+Matthew has a background in Mathematics and Statistics.
+He obtained his undergraduate degree (BSc) from Nottingham and a Masters (MSc) in Medical Statistics at the London School of Hygiene and Tropical Medicine (LSHTM).
 Following this, in 2017, he was awarded the Cancer Research UK Studentship in Cancer Survival, thereby funding his doctoral research on the socioeconomic inequalities in survival of patients with non-Hodgkin lymphoma; he completed his PhD in 2021.

 Currently, he is a Postdoctoral Research Fellow of Biostatistics within the Inequalities in Cancer Outcomes Network at the LSHTM.

-Matthew is currently a seminar leader for the following MSc modules:
+Matthew is a co-module organiser for two MSc Medical Statistics modules: